 Once again, I returned to Bali (if you haven’t already guessed by this stage, Bali is my favorite place on earth) and started planning the next steps forward for my business.

 Come October 2018, with the experience and knowledge I had gained in the past year as a blogger and photographer, I decided I wanted to teach others how to start a travel blog, grow their social media accounts, and learn more about photography.

 With the assistance of my good friend Jonas, we planned a 10-Day Travel Blogging and Photography Workshop in Bali for anyone who was interested in learning first-hand from two successful creators.

-In November 2018, we had 9 awesome people fly out to Bali to join our workshop which turned out to be a great success and an incredible experience for all that were involved.
+In November 2018, we had 9 aspiring bloggers and creators fly out to Bali to join our workshop which turned out to be a great success and an incredible experience for all that were involved.

 The next stop was Thailand to spend Christmas and New Year’s and I traveled across the entire country creating content for my channels along the way.

 My next biggest tourism job was in January 2019 with a company called Travel Talk Tours, where I was invited on a 15-day Egypt and Jordan tour.
 Man, was this a trip of a lifetime!

 Following this trip, Travel Talk Tours was so pleased with my previous work in Egypt and Jordan that they invited me on a 10-day tour around Morocco.

 After Morocco, I traveled to Switzerland for a tourism campaign with Swiss Travel Systems.
 They assigned me on an 8-day tour around the country by train, and I documented each location along the way.